Technical Support FAQminiSwap/U3 - Install Plastic Feet for Proper Cooling

 If you have a 2009 or a 2011 MacBook Pro with an ExpressCard slot, all FirmTek ExpressCards will work with Mac OS X Mavericks and the currently posted FirmTek drivers.
 However, if you have a 17" 2010 MacBook Pro model MacBookPro6,1 with 10.9 installed, no drives mount with any manufactures eSATA card in our tests.
 This suggests the 10.9 installer may not fully support the 2010 MBP ExpressCard hardware.

-SOLUTION: If you have a 17" 2010 MacBook Pro and require ExpressCard slot functionality, please stay with 10.8.x or earlier until this issue is corrected.
+SOLUTION: If you have a 17" 2010 MacBook Pro and require ExpressCard slot functionality, please use 10.9.3 or later.

 Booting from SeriTek/Q6G